© Copyright 2023 SEVER STOREY. All Rights Reserved.

-The best way to ensure you’re either being fairly compensated for your land—or being adequately defended—is by working with a law firm with the utmost knowledge and professionalism.
+The best way to ensure you are either being fairly compensated for your land—or are being adequately defended—is by working with a law firm with the utmost knowledge and professionalism.

 When it comes to holding users of eminent domain accountable, our attorneys are ready to take on whatever the situation is: pipeline, private entity, municipality, or any other exercise of eminent domain.
 When you become a client, we vow to fight for you each step of the way.

-If you have any questions regarding eminent domain for your business, contact our lawyers at Sever Storey.
+If you have any questions regarding eminent domain for your business, contact our lawyers at Sever Storey Walker.
 They will ensure you are as well-informed as possible and help you expertly fight your case.

 What are the unique issues that face commercial property owners in condemnation that can make all the difference?LEARN MORE